stanwood/handbook/values.md

 , violent acts, threats or encouragement of violence, fighting, bullying, coercion or use of abusive or threatening words directed to, about or against a team member, client or third party, even in a joking manner.
 Violations of this value is a fireable offence.

+We kindly nudge each other should we for instance use the male form of a word by adding the eggplant emoji to the post.

 ## V. Working remotely

 We work where we can work best: near our families, at those places we choose to because we want, not because we must.